Sevadus/llmstxt-editor/README.md

 # LLMS.txt Editor

-A powerful tool for managing and optimizing your LLMS.txt files.
-It helps you identify and remove duplicate sections, making your prompts more efficient and cost-effective.
+Get rid of all the stuff you don't need from those [llms.txt](https://llmstxt.org/) files.
+Don't pay for tokens you're not using!

 ## Features

-- 🔄 Real-time token counting
+- Real-time token counting
-- 🔍 Duplicate section detection
+- Duplicate section detection (if you don't want "Examples" for every section, just uncheck the box for all "Examples", for example)
-- 🌳 Interactive tree view
+- Interactive tree view - Decide what you do/don't want in your documentation
-- 🌓 Dark/Light mode support
-- 💾 Export to a new LLMS.txt file
+- Export to a new llms.txt file - I sure hope so or what's the point?
-- 🔒 Privacy-focused (all processing happens locally)
+- All processing happens locally, I don't want your tokens either

 ## How it Works

-1. Load your LLMS.txt file via URL or file upload
+1. Load your llms.txt file via URL or file upload
 2. The editor analyzes your content and identifies duplicate sections
 3. View token counts for each section to understand their impact
 4. Select which sections to keep or remove
-5. Export your optimized LLMS.txt file
+5. Export your optimized llms.txt file

 ## About Tokens